connectivecpp/chops-net-ip/README.md

 - Jonathan Müller is very active in the C++ universe and is well known as "foonathan".
 His blog is at https://foonathan.net/ and his article at http://foonathan.net/blog/2018/03/26/rvalue-references-api-guidelines.html is a must read for library designers.

+- Diagrams in the documentation are created using the draw.io site at https://www.draw.io/.

 # Supported Compilers and Platforms